Tom Jolliffe on great films, unfairly forgotten in time…

 Elsewhere, David Cronenberg’s insightful, intelligent and enigmatic thriller, Videodrome is one (of a few of his earlier films) that gets a little forgotten.
 It’s a shame too as the film is dazzling, unique and quite visionary.
 You could say similar about John Carpenter’s They Live.
 The film is fairly iconic for several reasons.
 There are memorable lines and the iconic fist fight, and some iconic imagery but the trouble is, many of these viewers who appreciate the references and may actually recognise where they’re from, haven’t actually seen the film.
 It’s like the Chuck Norris facts.
 They’ve become pop culture, without most of the meme spreaders having even seen a single Norris film.
 They Live hasn’t become as mainstream as Escape From New York, The Thing or Big Trouble In Little China for example.
 That being said, of all films mentioned, this one is the inclusion I’m most pushing my luck with.
 Partly due to internet meme, cultural references and repetition, I suppose it hasn’t been as repressed as others mentioned.

 One forgotten film by a forgotten director is 1998’s stylish and inventive science fiction film, Dark City (from Alex Proyas).
 Proyas has gone off grid lately.
 He’s still been working, but he’s been lost in dreadful films.
-The early promise of The Crow, and Dark City, full to the brim of dark and wondrous visuals gave way to generic mainstream fare like I-Robot (passable for dull and forgettable in the more understandable sense), Knowing and the recent (And thoroughly dreadful) Gods Of Egypt.
+The early promise of The Crow, and Dark City, full to the brim of dark and wondrous visuals gave way to generic mainstream fare like I-Robot (passable for dull and forgettable in the more understandable sense), Knowing and (and the thoroughly dreadful) Gods Of Egypt.
 Okay maybe given his birth place was Egypt, there’s a kind of reasoning why he wanted to do the film but it was a huge misfire (and forgotten almost as soon as it was released).
 Dark City was one of the best sci-fi films of that decade.
 It fell under the radar initially (bombing in its theatrical run).
 It’s one of those films people discovered on DVD.
 It’s visually resplendent though.
 It should be held in higher regard.
 Sadly since, Proyas has been unable to deliver a visually interesting film (and the less said about the thematic content of the following films, the better) even in genres absolutely primed for an expansive visual palette.

 Frailty, directed by the late Bill Paxton was a great thriller.
 It didn’t pick up an audience and rather than gathering viewers in the intervening years, it has sort of drifted to a lower and lower shelf in the video store (metaphorically speaking).
 A great psychological thriller.
-Indeed also relating to some modern releases, long before Birdman and his recent villainous turn in Spider-Man: Homecoming, the Michael Keaton starrer, Pacific Heights showed him in great form as a psychopathic lodger tormenting blissful newly-weds Matthew Modine and Melanie Griffith.
-Kathryn Bigelow has just released Detroit, to her now atypical critical acclaim, but going pre-Hurt Locker her career is more than just the iconic Point Break.
+Indeed also relating to some modern releases, long before Birdman and his villainous turn in Spider-Man: Homecoming, the Michael Keaton starrer Pacific Heights showed him in great form as a psychopathic lodger tormenting blissful newly-weds Matthew Modine and Melanie Griffith.
+Kathryn Bigelow last released Detroit, to her now atypical critical acclaim, but going pre-Hurt Locker her career is more than just the iconic Point Break.
 Near Dark was the movie Twilight (made over 25 years later) wishes it could have been and Strange Days was an intriguing and visceral sci-fi film that people just don’t remember.